simonspa/corryvreckan/src/modules/EtaCalculation/README.md

 **Status**: Under development

 #### Description
-This algorithm calculates the $`\eta`$-distributions for two-pixel clusters of any detector in analysis by comparing the in-pixel track position and the calculated cluster centre position.
+This module calculates the $`\eta`$-distributions for two-pixel clusters of any detector in analysis by comparing the in-pixel track position and the calculated cluster centre position.
 Histograms for all available detectors are filled for both X and Y coordinate.
 At the end of the run, fits to the recorded profiles are performed using the provided formulas.
-A printout of the resulting fit parameters is provided in the format read by the EtaCorrection algorithm for convenience.
+A printout of the resulting fit parameters is provided in the format read by the EtaCorrection module for convenience.

-In order to measure the correct $`\eta`$-distribution, no additional $`\eta`$-correction should be applied during this calculation, i.e. by using the EtaCorrection algorithm.
+In order to measure the correct $`\eta`$-distribution, no additional $`\eta`$-correction should be applied during this calculation, i.e. by using the EtaCorrection module.

 #### Parameters
 * `chi2ndofCut`: Track quality cut on its Chi2 over numbers of degrees of freedom.
 Default value is `100`.